Logical Reasoning Tests

 This will help you make judgments as to the validity of the statements in the subsequent questions more rapidly.

 Here you can find three example questions, similar to those you may encounter when taking a logical reasoning assessment:

-Look at the diagram below.
+Look at the diagram above.
 In this process, the input shapes are being transformed by the functions 'M' and 'S'.
 Use the diagram to determine the effect each of these functions then apply them to the input shape in the question to arrive at the correct output.

 Which of the answer figures below belong in neither Group 1 nor Group 2?

 Before you write down your answers, just double-check what the question was asking you.

 It may seem obvious, but it is easy to misread ‘neither’ and answer the opposite question.